bwright70/Guide-to-Legos/Wings.md

 I'll let you figure out mate connectors on your own, and I would recommend mirroring the part over a plane so that you have both versions.

+## Guide to 3x3

 ## Reflection

 ### 2x2

 I made the executive decision when making this part that it didn't need to be an exact replica of [2x2 Wing](https://www.bricklink.com/v2/catalog/catalogitem.page?P=24299#T=C).
-All it needed to be was functionally identical which made it a very simple 2 feature part
+All it needed to be was functionally identical which made it a very simple 2 feature part.

 ### 3x8

 The main problem I've encountered on my lego making journey is parts like the Wings that can't be scaled up.

 Each time you make a new configuration you have to add a bunch of unique features for that part specifically.
 Everytime you make a new configuration all the features of the previous ones have to suppressed and a bunch of new features must be created.
 It's why the part studio from [Circles](Circles.md) has 88 features.
 Each time I made a larger circle I had to remove the changes of the first.
+Thats ultimately why I only did the 2x2 and 3x8.
+It just would've taken forever to do more espically since I also included the [3x3 Triangle](https://www.bricklink.com/v2/catalog/catalogitem.page?P=2450#T=C).

+### 3x3